Multi-node Acceleration for Large-scale GCNs: Introduction

 The key contributions of this paper are as follows:

 \squishlist

-\item We identify the communication pattern and challenges of multi-node acceleration for large-scale GCNs and observe that: (1) The irregular coarse-grained communication pattern exists and causes massive redundant transmissions and off-chip memory accesses; (2) Execution of GCNs in MultiAccSys is mainly bounded by network bandwidth but tolerates network latency.
+\item We identify the communication pattern and challenges of multi-node acceleration for large-scale GCNs and observe that: (1) There are irregular coarse-grained communication patterns that invoke massive redundant transmissions and off-chip memory accesses; (2) Execution of GCNs in MultiAccSys is mainly bandwidth-bound and latency-tolerant.

-\item Accordingly, we propose an efficient MultiAccSys that accelerates the inference phase of large-scale GCNs by trading network latency for network bandwidth.
+\item Accordingly, we propose the first multi-node acceleration system for GCNs which scales single-node GCN accelerators to accelerate GCNs on large-scale graphs by trading network latency for network bandwidth.

-\item We propose a topology-aware multicast mechanism to reduce redundant transmissions and alleviate network bandwidth requirements, along with a scatter-based round execution mechanism that cooperates with the multicast mechanism and reduces off-chip memory accesses.
+\item We propose a topology-aware multicast mechanism to reduce redundant transmissions and alleviate network bandwidth requirements, along with a scatter-based round execution mechanism that cooperates with the multicast mechanism to reduce off-chip memory accesses.

-\item We implement MultiGCN in both RTL and cycle-accurate simulator to demonstrate its advance.
+\item We implement MultiGCN in both RTL and cycle-accurate simulator to demonstrate its advantages.
 Compared with OPPE-based MultiAccSys, MultiGCN achieves 4$\sim$12$\times$ speedup, and reduces 32\% network transmissions as well as 73\% off-chip memory accesses on average.
-Besides, MultiGCN achieves 2.5$\sim$8$\times$ speedup over the multi-GPU solution and can scale to large-scale graph compared to single-node GCN accelerator.
+Besides, MultiGCN achieves 2.5$\sim$8$\times$ speedup over the multi-GPU solution and can scale to large-scale graph as opposed to single-node GCN accelerators.

 \item We explore the design of MultiGCN in detail and provide insights into the relationships between hardware parameters, graph characteristics, and architecture techniques.

 \squishend